MicrosoftDocs/SupportArticles-docs/support/sql/admin/agent-job-fail-error-65535-782-7437.md

     @useself=N'True',@locallogin=NULL,@rmtuser=NULL,@rmtpassword=NULL
     ```

-2. Execute the following query in SSMS using a login that is a member of *sysadmin* server role and ensure it works fine.
+2. Execute the following query in SSMS using a login that's a member of *sysadmin* server role and ensure it works fine.

     ```sql
     SELECT * FROM <servername>.master.sys.sysobjects